vitaly-t/pg-promise/README.md

         console.log(user);
     })
     .catch(error=> {
-        if (error instanceof pgp.minify.SQLParsingError) {
+        if (error instanceof pgp.errors.QueryFileError) {
-            // => failed to parse the SQL file
+            // => the error is related to our QueryFile }
-        }
     });
 ```